Smash Burger Sauce (Punchy, Creamy & Better Than Store-Bought)

 A burger is only as good as its sauce.

-Why this Punchy Burger Sauce works
+Why this Smash Burger Sauce works

 "This is exactly what my burgers have always needed.
 I'm so happy to have found this sauce recipe!"